vbepipe/Benchmarking-AI/nanoGPT/Presentation/Presentation-Custom18-VictoryGLU.md

 **Custom18 VictoryGLU** is the clear recommendation for general-purpose training, providing the best validation loss in the majority of configurations (Shallow, Medium, and Deep).

-Use **Custom18 VictoryGLU** as the default choice for all production systems.
+**Custom18 VictoryGLU** is the default choice for most production systems.
+But it is still recommended to perform additional sweeps and multiple seeds to confirm these results more robustly.

 ---